Model for Success:

 In Congress, Democrats are pushing for America to adopt the European system and enroll those 41 million missing voters.
 Last year, Rhode Island Democrat David Cicilline and 100 co-sponsors proposed legislation for automatic voter registration.
 In mid-July, several Senate Democrats led by Vermont’s Pay Leahy, the ranking Democrat on the Senate Judiciary Committee, put in a similar bill aimed at making voter registration far easier, cheaper, and more accurate by making it automatic for American citizens once they reach age 18.

 The Leahy bill, co-sponsored by Senators Dick Durbin of Illinois and Amy Klobuchar of Minnesota, requires that every time an American of voting-age interacts with several designated state or federal agencies, that person will be “automatically” registered to vote unless the person opts out of registration.
+But that bill is blocked by the Senate Republican leadership.

 The automatic registration system will go into effect at agencies currently required by the National Voter Registration Act of 1993 to provide voter registration services, such as each state’s DMV (Department of Motor Vehicles), social service agencies, and agencies serving people with disabilities.
 Says Leahy: “There is no reason why every eligible citizen cannot have the option of automatic registration when they visit the DMV, sign up for healthcare, or sign up for classes in college.”